Azure/azure-powershell/src/DataProtection/DataProtection.Autorest/docs/Initialize-AzDataProtectionBackupInstance.md

 ### -BackupConfiguration
 Backup configuration for backup.
-Use this parameter to configure protection for AzureKubernetesService.
+Use this parameter to configure protection for AzureKubernetesService,AzureBlob.
 To construct, see NOTES section for BACKUPCONFIGURATION properties and create a hash table.

 ```yaml